 D3 – scrap that.
 Visualise any Event, Prop, eVar, Classification, at the Visit level or the multi-visit level.
 And don’t forget to apply your segments too.

-The example above helped us to answer one of those “that’s been bugging the crap out of me forever” type of question that someone will inevitably ask of you.
+The example above helped us to answer one of those it’s been bugging the crap out of me forever type of question that someone will inevitably ask of you.
 For us, it was around the level of interaction between a certain tool on our site, with respect to a particular segment of audience, and how they get to their final destination.
 Discover 3 allowed us to very quickly analyse user interactions by simply dropping the respective props, eVars and success events onto the canvas, apply the segment, and see what those users are doing.

 Fantastic result.
 This visual type of analysis is so important to understand things at macro levels before deep diving into micro levels.
 It visually tells a story that you can immediately connect with.